grpc/grpc.io/content/en/docs/guides/custom-load-balancing.md

 ### Implementing Your Own Policy

 By default the `pick_first` policy will be used.
-This policy actually does no load balancing but just uses the first address it gets from the name resolver.
+This policy actually does no load balancing but just tries each address it gets from the name resolver and uses the first one it can connect to.
+By updating the gRPC service config you can also switch to using `round_robin` that connects to every address it gets and rotates through the connected backends for each RPC.
+There are also some other load balancing policies available, but the exact set varies by language.
-By updating the gRPC service config you can also switch to using `round_robin` that rotates through all the addresses it gets.
-But if the built-in load balancing policies do not meet your needs (the exact set available vary between languages) you can also implement you own custom policy.
+If the built-in policies do not meet your needs you can also implement you own custom policy.

 This involves implementing a load balancer interface in the language you are using.
 At a high level, you will have to:

 - Register your implementation in the load balancer registry so that it can be referred to from the service config
-- Define the JSON configuration object of your implementation.
+- Parse the JSON configuration object of your implementation.
 This allows your load balancer to be configured in the service config with any arbitrary JSON you choose to support
 - Manage what backends to maintain a connection with